vijayraavi/architecture-center/docs/cloud-adoption/governance/security-baseline/cloud-native-policy.md

 ## Policy alignment

-This sample policy synthesizes a Cloud Native scenario, meaning that the tools and platforms provided by Azure are sufficient to mitigate business risks regarding a deployment.
+This sample policy synthesizes a Cloud Native scenario, meaning that the tools and platforms provided by Azure are sufficient to manage business risks involved in a deployment.
 In this scenario, it is assumed that a simple configuration of the default Azure services provides sufficient asset protection.

 ## Cloud security and compliance